Skip to main content

 Codes

-The implementation belows does not use the self-balancing property of the interval tree.
+The class-based implementation below does not use the self-balancing property of the interval tree.
 Worst case time complexity is O(n2)O(n^2).

 class Interval: